Pineapple Rum Tartlets are rich, buttery and filled with a rum, brown sugar pastry cream…so delicious!

 These small pastries pack a punch of flavor!
 Fresh pineapple gets drenched in a sugary, rum concoction and layered into a sweet and crumbly crust.
 The pineapple itself is a symbol of welcome and hospitality, so perfect to serve guests for holidays or special dinners.

-- 2 cups ½ AP flour plus extra for rolling
+- 2.5 cups all purpose flour plus extra for rolling

 - 2 large egg yolks